 Cadets should change into athletic uniforms (gym dyke) after lunch.
 They are required to be in their athletic uniform with a name tag for the 2:00 p.m.
 Superintendent’s Welcome in Cameron Hall.

 It is important that new cadets eat during this time and drink plenty of fluids with the meal.
-Lunch will be provided for new cadets from 11 a.m. - 1:00 p.m. in Crozet Hall.
-New cadets can eat at no charge in Crozet Hall; the cost for family members is $10 for adults.
-Tickets will be sold at the Parents Council Social Friday evening in Marshall Hall, Center for Leadership & Ethics, and at the Matriculation Fair in Cocke Hall on Saturday morning from 8:00 a.m. to 12:00 p.m.
-Payment will also be accepted in Crozet as well.
+Lunch will be provided for new cadets from 11 a.m. to 1:00 p.m. in Crozet Hall.
+New cadets can eat at no charge in Crozet Hall; the cost for family members is $10 per person.
+Meal tickets will be sold at the Parents Council Social Friday evening in Marshall Hall, Center for Leadership & Ethics, and at the Matriculation Fair in Cocke Hall on Saturday morning from 8:00 a.m. to 12:00 p.m.
+Payment will also be accepted in Crozet Hall.

 Should you desire to eat lunch off post in Lexington, there are numerous restaurants nearby as well.
 NOTE: New cadets may not wear the athletic uniform off post.

 VMI’s Chaplain will hold a non-denominational prayer session for new cadets and parents in JM Hall.
 This is optional for all families.

 New cadets and their families will be welcomed by VMI's Superintendent, Major General Cedric T. Wins, ’85 and introduced to key personnel.
 New cadets leave their families following the ceremony to begin their training.

 New cadets leave their families and are formed into companies inside Cameron Hall to begin their training period.
 Family and friends may stay to watch the march off in Cameron Hall.